 Real-time exoskeleton control for human-in-the-loop optimization

 Wearable robotic assistive exoskeletons have undergone rapid developments in the past decades, yet only a handful of products are used frequently, either within or outside of research environments.
-A major reason for this is that, for user compliance and efficacy, a device must be adjusted for optimal effect and comfort.
-The use of methods for automatically discovering, customizing, and continuously adapting assistance could overcome these challenges, allowing exoskeletons and prostheses to achieve their potential.
+A major reason for this is that a device must be adjusted for user compliance and efficacy for optimal effect and comfort.
+Using methods for automatically discovering, customizing, and continuously adapting assistance could overcome these challenges, allowing exoskeletons and prostheses to achieve their potential.

 The researchers in the team represent the KTH School of Engineering Science, Department of Engineering Mechanics and KTH School of Industrial engineering and management, department of Machine Design.